A modern village designed by moms, for moms.

 Suzanne Woodward, BS

 Ms. Woodward is the communications director at UNC Collaborative for Maternal and Infant Health (UNC CMIH).
-Suzanne specializes in health communications and digital media.
-Prior to joining the UNC CMIH team, Ms. Woodward provided public relations support for the world’s largest advertising network and a top pharmaceutical company.
-Suzanne has led traditional and social media strategies for the leading mental health nonprofit for young adults.
-She supported event planning for large-scale events, including the Cannes Advertising Festival (France).
-In her role at UNC CMIH, Suzanne contributes to the business/partnership development and supports the executive positioning.
+Suzanne specializes in health communications and digital and social media strategies.
+Prior to joining the UNC CMIH team, Ms. Woodward provided public relations support for leaders and programs at Publicis Health, WebMD, The JED Foundation, and numerous pharma companies.
+Suzanne supported event planning for large-scale events, including the Cannes Advertising Festival in France.
+In her role at UNC CMIH, Suzanne contributes to the business and partnership development for CMIH research and programs.
+She supports the executive positioning for the CMIH leaders and maternal health partners.
 Suzanne has a breadth of experience in consumer engagement strategies and campaign management.
-She directed the national preconception health consumer campaign, Show Your Love, which included diverse community and consumer engagement strategies, ongoing focus group message testing, website development, and campaign launch.
-Suzanne serves as the website/digital manager for numerous program and project websites, including ShowYourLoveToday.com, UNC CMIH’s MomBaby.org, and the National Preconception Health and Health Care Initiative’s BeforeandBeyond.org.
-Suzanne leads the 4th Trimester Project’s website strategy and development, as well as managing the maintenance, analytics, and ongoing updates.
-She has provided significant support for the 4th Trimester Project’s brand identity and online footprint.
-She leverages her experience with patient advocacy and online community building as well as her expertise in health communications and digital marketing to support stakeholder and lead marketing engagement.
-She is a mom of two and currently living the postpartum journey!
+She directs national health consumer and clinical campaigns, such as the Maternal Health Learning and Innovation Center (MHLIC) and Preconception Health and Health Care Initiative (ShowYourLove).
+She conducted diverse community and consumer engagement strategies, ongoing focus group message testing, website development, and campaign launch.
+Suzanne serves as the website/digital manager for numerous program and project websites.
+She led the development and launch of clinical and technical assistance tools, such as the MHLIC Resource Center , Preconception Health and Health Care Initiative’s Health Care Module Series on BeforeandBeyond.org, and the 4th Trimester Project’s Maternal Health Innovation Postpartum Toolkit.